Transglobal Underground… A history…

 The Egyptian sessions were a natural result of TGUs work as remixer and producer for a number of Middle Eastern artists; over this period they had hits in the Arabic speaking world plus a number one hit in Turkey with a remix of, of all things, a Greek folk song called ‘Capkin’…

 TGU marked the dawn of 2000 back in London, playing next to the Thames at midnight.
 Working from their London base at Fortress Studios, their next recordings became the album ‘Yes Boss Food Corner’ which was half finished when the band signed up to Ark21 Records new label, Mondo Rhythmica.
-The album was released in 2001 but the relationship was short-lived, although the touring stepped up, with the band visiting Kazakhstan, Sri Lanka, Venezuela and an endless list of others.
+The album was released in 2001 but the relationship was short-circuited with the collapse of the US network after 9/11.
+Despite that the touring stepped up, with the band visiting Kazakhstan, Sri Lanka, Venezuela and an endless list of others.

 After the end of the touring for ‘Yes Boss Food Corner’ TGU concentrated on DJ sets and soundsystems, with which they could venture into many corners of Europe hitherto unreachable.
-In 2003 Coleridge, who’d been the mainstay of the soundsystems, opened a dance record business of his own and TGU and Doreen Thobekile began work on a solo project of.
+In 2003 Coleridge, who’d been the mainstay of the soundsystems, opened a dance record business of his own and Doreen Thobekile retired from live work to begin a solo project .

-For the next tour the live band now stripped down to a 5 piece, and, with once more a more club based line-up, started playing the UK regularly for the first time in more than 6 years, turning up regularly at festivals and venues throughout the country.
+For the next TGU returned to playing the UK regularly for the first time in more than 6 years, turning up regularly at festivals and venues throughout the country.
 In the summer of 2005 TGU played their 3rd and most recent tour of North America, starting at San Diego and continuing up the west coast, playing a number of festivals well off the beaten track and continuing north till they fell of the edge.

 THE NEW DECADE